How To Use Body Oils

 Rinse, shampoo and condition thoroughly.

 To achieve shiny, luxurious locks, make hair masks with essential oil a weekly part of your routine.
 Add these ingredients into a spray bottle or closed container for easy application.
+And don’t forget to take care of your skin with our Healthy Scalp blend.

 Your hair is sure to feel the extra hydration after just a few uses!